Save the Nukes, Save the Climate

 Nuclear power can sill be part of our long term infrastructure.
 It is likely that this will be based on fusion rather than fission reactions, but that is really long term.
 In the meantime, new reactor designs can be made smaller, more modular and some may even make use of the spent fuel pellets that no longer work in today’s units.
-We may well need every green solution we can think of to go carbon neutral and perhaps carbon negative, using large amounts of power to remove the carbon dioxide that burning fossil fuels put into the atmosphere over the centuries.
+We will soon need every green solution we can think of to go carbon neutral and perhaps carbon negative, using large amounts of power to remove the carbon dioxide that burning fossil fuels put into the atmosphere over the centuries.

 Note: U.S. electricity generation by energy source provided by EIA